-Trying to establish relations between the pay-offs in crisp coalitions and their fuzzy extensions, we have previously shown (see [10, 11]) that fuzzy coalitions can be well characterized by convex combinations of crisp coalitions.
-It is not difficult to think about the coefficients of these convex combinations as values of some membership function and, consequently, to represent a fuzzy coalition by a fuzzy subset of the set of all crisp coalitions.
+Wishing to formulate the relation between the pay-offs in crisp coalitions and their fuzzy extensions, the authors of this paper have shown (see [10, 11]) that fuzzy coalitions can be well characterized by convex combinations of crisp coalitions.
+It is not difficult to consider the coefficients of these convex combinations for values of some membership function and, consequently, to represent fuzzy coalition by a fuzzy subset of the set of all crisp coalitions.
 This procedure may appear to be rather complicated; instead of two levels of "interventions" into the game - the individual and the (fuzzy) coalitional - we consider three such levels - the individuals, the activity of (may be small) crisp coalitions, and the fuzzy coalitions resulting from the vague cooperation of those crisp groups.
-This extension of the model is not an end in itself.
-In the following sections, we are going to show that it leads to a richer and better structured model of the pattern of cooperative relations in the modelled environment.
-Moreover, it avoids some formal complications connected with fuzzification (and its interpretation) of some game theoretic concepts.
+This extension of the model is not self-purposal.
+In the following sections, we are going to show that it means richer and better structured model of the pattern of cooperative relations in the modelled environment.
+Moreover, it avoids some formal complications connected with fuzzification (and its interpretation) of some game theoretical concepts.

 We focus our attention on a fully consistent model in which the fuzziness of some coalitions is represented by fuzzy sets of some groups of players which themselves are formed by members of identical interests.
 Each player can participate in several such groups and these groups can act in several coalitions (with different intensity).
 We call such groups "blocks" and their interpretation is quite natural: The participants of many social or economic processes act, quite frequently, as members of blocks whose preferences are homogeneous with regard to the global environment of the model (such blocks are, e.g., families, small firms, sport clubs, citizen activities, etc.).
 These blocks, "pay" some endeavour and share eventual profit or loss.
-The behavior of blocks as well as their approach to the total utility following from the cooperation, in displays in many practical situations some features of fuzzy systems rather than of deterministic or probabilistic ones.
+The behavior of blocks as well as their approach to the total utility following from the cooperation, in many practical situations displays some features of fuzzy systems rather than of deterministic or probabilistic ones.
 As the blocks represent rather close points of view (political, cultural in very wide sense, macroeconomic, etc.) than immediate profit, they can be considered for strictly defined, in our terminology crisp, coalitions.
 The vagueness of the level of cooperation, represented by the fuzziness of coalitions, is reflected rather by the degree of the participation of blocks in (more or less vaguely) cooperating units - called fuzzy coalitions.

-From the methodological point of view, the model proposed below should respect several basic paradigms of the cooperative games theory and find a rational balance between their demands.
-Heuristically formulated, they may be summarized as follows:
+From the methodological point of view, the model suggested below has to respect several basic paradigms of the cooperative games theory and to find a rational balance between their demands.
+Heuristically formulated, they may be summarized in the following points:

-- Every player aims to maximize his individual income; even his endeavour to maximize the total profit of some group is motivated by the goal to achieve maximal individual share. - The players are motivated to cooperate if the cooperation does not decrease their individual incomes. - The same is true for coalitions which are motivated to unite if it does not decrease their total income (i. e., also the individual incomes of their members.) - On the other hand, the blocks are in much higher degree compact and more sharply determined.
-They form (fuzzy) coalitions with other blocks.
+- Every player aims to maximize his individual income; even his endeavour to maximize the total profit of some group is motivated by the goal to achieve maximal individual share. - The players are motivated to cooperate if the cooperation does not decrease their individual incomes. - The same is the truth for coalitions which are motivated to unite if it does not decrease their total income (i.e., also the individual incomes of their members.)

-- Even if a player may be (and usually is) member of several blocks, he (even if he consequently follows his individual preferences) in the frame of each block acts in accordance with the behaviour of the block and respects the common degree of participation of each block in coalitions. - Each block may participate in several coalitions.
+- On the other hand, the blocks are in much higher degree compact and more sharply determined.
+They form (fuzzy) coalitions with other blocks. - Even if a player may be (and usually is) member of several blocks, he (even if he consequently follows his individual preferences) in the frame of each block acts in accordance with the behaviour of the block and respects the unified degree of participation of each block in coalitions. - Each block may participate in several coalitions.